tobias-weiss-ai-xr/opendesk-edu/.gitlab/merge_request_templates/Bugfix.md

 ## 🧪 How to reproduce & test

-Provida a link to the issue or document the required details below.
+Provide a link to the issue or document the required details below.
 In case it is a GitLab issue, reference it at the end of the commit message in square brackets, like `[#123]` Provide steps for QA or reviewers to test the fix and mention anything reviewers should be aware of.